 - Rob has extensive experience of working on responses of biodiversity, especially birds, to land-use change and habitat management, mainly in agricultural and forest systems.
 Principal or co-investigator on >30 biodiversity projects in the last 20 years, contributing to the evidence base for policy and practice.

 - Factors influencing spatial and temporal variation in temperate woodland and shrubland bird communities have been a long-term and ongoing research interest.
-Particular interests are effects of vegetation structure, successional dynamics and habitat mosaics.
-Effects of woodland management (including response to ash dieback) and impacts of increasing deer populations on the ecology of lowland woodland have been the major applied areas of focus.
-He is currently co-editing a book on Ecology and Conservation of Forest Birds published in 2018 by Cambridge University Press.
+He has recently co-edited a book on Ecology and Conservation of Forest Birds published in 2018 by Cambridge University Press.

-- The ecology of breeding waders, especially their habitat selection and responses to land-use change has been an interest for over 30 years.
-This work has focused on the Outer Hebrides, Scotland.
+- The ecology of breeding waders, especially their habitat selection and responses to land-use change has fascinated him for over 30 years.
+This interest has been pursued almost exclusively in the Outer Hebrides, Scotland.

-- Rob supervised Bird Atlas 2007-11: The breeding and wintering birds of Britain and Ireland and have edited a major review on bird-habitat relationships, published by Cambridge University Press in November 2012: Birds and Habitat: Relationships in Changing Landscapes.
+- Rob supervised Bird Atlas 2007-11: The breeding and wintering birds of Britain and Ireland.
+He edited a major review on bird-habitat relationships, published by Cambridge University Press in November 2012: Birds and Habitat: Relationships in Changing Landscapes.